 1. Schedule your first prenatal appointment.

-Dr. Bayati explains that by five weeks of conception, the gestational sac as well as the yolk sac can be seen by transvaginal ultrasound, and the “fetal pole,” which is used to describe the developing embryo can be seen by six weeks of pregnancy with a developing heart rate.
-If ovulation is later than anticipated, an early six week ultrasound could create increased anxiety and concern for a possible miscarriage.
-Thus, some providers prefer to wait until the seven or eight week mark to perform a transvaginal ultrasound.
+So, what can you expect during that first prenatal appointment?
+Dr. Bayati explains that by five weeks of conception, the gestational sac as well as the yolk sac can be seen by transvaginal ultrasound, and the “fetal pole,” which is used to describe the developing embryo, can be seen by six weeks of pregnancy with a developing heart rate.
+If ovulation is later than anticipated, however, an early six-week ultrasound might not provide the best read of a heartbeat—and that could create increased anxiety and concern for a possible miscarriage.
+Thus, some providers prefer to wait until the seven- or eight-week mark to perform a transvaginal ultrasound.

 This first appointment tends to be a longer one, since it typically includes a discussion about your medical, surgical and obstetrical history, a physical examination and urine test or ultrasound if needed, plus a meeting with an obstetrics nurse to review important prenatal information and map out next steps.